mlcommons/modelgauge/docs/design_philosophy.md

   * Example: Choosing to call a method in their code vs defining a no-op method that must exist.
 * Most functions are [pure functions](https://en.wikipedia.org/wiki/Pure_function).

 Libraries are fundamentally easier to reuse for multiple purposes, but with that comes extra design work.
-We think that for NewHELM, that tradeoff is worth it.
+We think that for ModelGauge, that tradeoff is worth it.

 ## Separate the required from the optional

-We want NewHELM to scale to hundreds of Tests and SUTs.
+We want ModelGauge to scale to hundreds of Tests and SUTs.
 We want those Tests and SUTs to be written by the community.
 That will invariably bring in lots of transitive dependencies, and potential trust issues, that aren't really needed by most/all users.
-Therefore we want to put a boundary between the core code that all users must have to use NewHELM, and all the extras people might want.
+Therefore we want to put a boundary between the core code that all users must have to use ModelGauge, and all the extras people might want.

 We have approached this problem via the [plugin architecture](plugins.md).
-Anything not needed by (almost) all users of NewHELM should be moved to plugins.
+Anything not needed by (almost) all users of ModelGauge should be moved to plugins.
 This allows:

 * The common code to be relatively small, and requiring infrequent updates.
 * Only the transitive dependencies you actually want.